JonnoFTW/rpi-can-logger/README.md

 ```
 console=serial0,baudrate=115200
 ```
-5. Add these lines to your `/etc/network/interfaces` file (set it to 250000 if you are using FMS):
+5. Add these lines to your `/etc/network/interfaces` file (set it to 250000 if you are using FMS and skip `can1` if you only have 1 CAN port):
 ```
 auto can0
 iface can0 inet manual